cli1314/prof.rosen.finalproject2021/status.md

 #### What problems, if any, have you encountered?

 TODO: Perhaps learning the lua program code.
 When I read the wiki, it
-      seem easy to learn but still hard to apply it.
-Prehaps give me a few years. :( All I learn and know now are things I did with the project currently.
+      seem easy to learn but still hard to apply it even with Youtube help.
+Perhaps give me a few years. :( All I learn and know now are things I did with the project currently.